 The goal is to provide basic knowledge in all aspects of

-MTBF one might encounter in business context, and to clarify common
+MTBF you might encounter in business context, and to clarify common

-and wants (or is forced to) learn about MTBF, be it a CEO, an
+and who wants (or must) learn about MTBF, be it a CEO, an

 electronic engineer, or any function in-between.

 means "mean time between failure".
 Although it sounds pretty

 easy and intuitive, the underlying concept is difficult to grasp, and